johnno1962/injectionforxcode/README.md

 app showing a red badge on Xcode's dock icon.
 You may want to do this for the simulator as well as it is faster.

 On OS X remember to have your entitlements include "Allow outgoing connections".
+If you have problems with injection you can remove the plugin my typing:

+    rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin

 ### JetBrains AppCode IDE Support